duniter/duniter/doc/Protocol.md

 * A transaction cannot have 2 identical outputs
 * A transaction cannot have `SIG(INDEX)` unlocks with `INDEX >= ` issuers count.
 * A transaction **must** have signatures matching its content for each issuer
+* A transaction's version must be the same as its including block

 ###### About signatures